 Human Rights Act 1998 (HRA) - sets out the fundamental rights and freedoms that everyone in the UK is entitled to and contains the Articles and protocols of the European Convention on Human Rights (ECHR) (the Convention) that apply in the UK.
 Under the HRA, it is unlawful for schools to act in a way that is incompatible with the Convention.
 Therefore, Manchester High School for Girls respects and protects an individual's human rights when making decisions about the individual, and that young people have the right to expect a reasonable level of personal privacy.
 For example: Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: declaring that all of the rights and freedoms set out in the Act must be protected and applied without discrimination, and Protocol I, Article 2: which protects the right to education.
-Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights, depending on the nature of the conduct and the circumstances.
-For further guidance: Human Rights Act.
+Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach any or all of these rights Act.